 The purpose of this lab is to get you working with larger, pre-built modules in Quartus and to begin programming the DE1 hardware boards.

 This lab you will need to complete on your own.
-The following labs you may work with a partner.

 Select File->New and create a new VHDL file.
 VHDL is a programming

 language for specifying hardware configurations.
 Use the Edit->Insert

 Template option to select the Unsigned Adder full design